The Muse (website): Services

 The Muse creates in-depth profiles of companies seeking top talent, showcasing their brand through behind-the-scenes videos of the office and team culture, interviews with employees, and current job openings.
 In a 2012 interview with Fast Company, founder Kathryn Minshew explained how the team creates “all the content” by sending someone into the office to capture everything needed to build a profile.
 The idea is to establish authentic and lasting connections between companies and candidates before the formal application process begins.

 In November 2016, The Muse launched "Coach Connect", a network of expert career coaches available to users seeking professional guidance in their job search.
 The service offers resume review and editing, career Q&As, personalized job search or networking plans, and specialized coaching in interviewing, negotiation, and leadership.

 The Muse was a finalist in The Wall Street Journal "Startup of the Year" competition in Fall 2013.

 Kathryn Minshew, Alex Cavoulacos, and Melissa McCreery were number 59 on Business Insider’s 2012 Silicon Alley 100.
 Minshew and Cavoulacos made the list again as number 85 in 2015.

 Fast Company included The Muse in their Top 50 Enterprise, 2018 World's Most Innovative Company list, saying "businesses that hire through The Muse retain 95% of those employees for at least three months."

-In October 2018, co-founder Kathryn Minshew was listed among Inc. (magazine)'s Female Founders 100 List, which included Tyler Haney of Outdoor Voices, Audrey Gelman of The Wing (workspace), and Anne Wojcicki of 23andMe.
+In October 2018, co-founder Kathryn Minshew was listed in Inc. (magazine)'s Female Founders 100 List.